Meta Robots Tag & X-Robots-Tag Explained

 What Are Robots Meta Tags Used For?

-• Include a page in search results
+• Include a page in the search results

-• Follow the links on a page
+• Follow the links on the page

-• Index the images on a page
+• Index images on the page

 How Do Robots Meta Tags Affect SEO?

-• Confirmation pages, such as thank you pages
+• Confirmation pages, like thank-you pages

 • Admin or login pages